Privacy & Cookies

 1. About Us

-This privacy and cookies notice applies to the use of personal information by Ascential Events Limited, a company registered in England and Wales (company number 07925964), which collects or receives your data under this privacy notice as a data controller in respect of each service it offers including events, websites, apps and other services (each a “Service”).
-Together all of our event brands (Autumn Fair, BETT, BVE, CWIEME, the Education Show, Glee, Pure London, and Spring Fair) are referred to as “Ascential Events”, “we” “us” or “our”.
+This privacy and cookies notice applies to the use of personal information by ITE Events Ltd, a company registered in England and Wales (company number 07925964), which collects or receives your data under this privacy notice as a data controller in respect of each service it offers including events, websites, apps and other services (each a “Service”).
+Together all of our event brands (Autumn Fair, BETT, BVE, CWIEME, the Education Show, Glee, Pure London, and Spring Fair) are referred to as “ITE Events”, “we” “us” or “our”.

 2. Information we collect and how we use it

 This section details the information what we collect, the purpose for its collection and use and the legal basis for the processing.
 Please also refer to the “Disclosure to Data Recipients” section.

 2.1.
 The main ways in which we collect information about you are as follows:

 - (a) When you contact us;